top of page

 but it also has the surprising the Musée des Égouts Bruxelles/ Sewer Museum.
 Underground (obviously) you tour

-the buried river Senne, (covered in the 19th century as the city expanded) & it's working sewer tunnels, filth & all
+the buried river Senne, (covered in the 19c as the city expanded) & it's working sewer tunnels, filth & all

-born in where there's a small plaque & mural titled BREAKFAST AT IXELLES.
+📍 Audrey Hepburn was born in Brussels - her home's marked with a plaque & mural: BREAKFAST AT IXELLES.

 📍 The Black Tower - one of the best preserved medieval towers, and all that's left of the first fortifications of

-Brussels from the 13th c., now alone and tucked between modern-day buildings
+Brussels from the 13c, now alone and tucked between modern-day buildings

 📍 Le Cercueil (The Coffin) - A morbid tavern w/ skull mugs, coffin tables & creepy corpse juice cocktails

-counts who led the Dutch revolt against the Spanish, and a semicircle of famous individuals from the 16th c.
+counts who led the Dutch revolt against the Spanish, and a semicircle of famous individuals from the 16c.

-📍 Jubelpark - 1880 park covering 74 acres.
-Gardens great for picnics between the many museums including the
+📍 Jubelpark - 1880 park covering 74 acres with gardens great for picnics between the many

 ... to Wander & Explore: